Agent Calendar¶

 List my next 3 Google Calendar events

-- Confirm that the token file now exists at the configured
+- Confirm token file exists at configured

 Token Renewal¶

-- Confirm that
+- Confirm

-tools.calendar.allowInteractiveAuth=true. - Remove the stale token file at the configured
+tools.google_auth.allowInteractiveAuth=true. - Remove stale token file.

-tokenFilepath. - Launch Annolid from a terminal:
+- Relaunch Annolid from terminal.

 - Trigger a calendar action again.

-- Complete the OAuth flow in the browser.
+- Complete OAuth flow.

-- Verify that a new token file was written.
+- Verify new token file.

 - Optionally set